Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 This recipe for 14-day sweet pickles makes about 14 pint jars.
-The recipe details all the steps taken during the 14 days and then shows how to process the pickles in a water bath.
+The recipe outlines all the steps taken over the 14 days, then shows how to process the pickles in a water bath.

 How 14-Day Sweet Pickles Got Their Name

 Fourteen-Day Sweet Pickles are sometimes called icicle pickles or sweet pickles.
-Some sources suggest the name icicle pickles might come from the shape of cucumbers cut lengthwise into long wedges resembling an icicle.
+Some sources suggest the name icicle pickles may come from the shape of cucumbers cut lengthwise into long wedges that resemble icicles.
 Others suggest they are as crunchy as an icicle.

 A Vintage Recipe

 This is a vintage fermentation pickle recipe that takes 14 days to make.
-These pickles are sweet and spicy but should not be confused with bread and butter pickles with their subtle sweet flavor.
-These pickles are undoubtedly sweet with a complex and spiced taste.
+These pickles are sweet and spicy, but should not be confused with bread-and-butter pickles, which have a subtle sweet flavor.
+These pickles are undoubtedly sweet, with a complex, spiced flavor.
 The original recipe was passed down from a family member and written on one side of an index card.
 I have taken that recipe and detailed the instructions with photos to walk you through all the steps.
-If you are familiar with food preservation, then this is a delicious recipe that you will enjoy.
+If you are familiar with food preservation, you will enjoy this delicious recipe.

 14-Day Sweet Pickles